ais1-1/OC-project-04/README.md

 ## Launch the application

-In your terminal inside the project directory:
+With the virtual environment activated, in your terminal inside the project directory:

     python main.py